KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Typo: Found `Magic Mirror` in file `MMM-Avinor.js`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 5. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+6. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+Move on to something better.
-6. Typo: Found `Magic Mirror` in file `readme.md`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `readme.md`: Replace it with `MagicMirror²`.
-7. The branch name is 'master'.
+8. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-AVStock by lavolp3](https://github.com/lavolp3/MMM-AVStock)